Leading vs. Lagging Indicators – Who is the Clear Winner

-Let’s look at a classic example of a lagging indicator set up which is a 50 period and a 200 period moving average.
-We know the golden and a death crosses, which are nothing but bullish and bearish crossovers of the 50 and 200 SMA’s.
+Let’s look at a classic example of a lagging indicator set up which is a 50-period and a 200-period moving average.
+We know the golden and a death crosses, which are bullish and bearish crossovers of the 50 and 200 SMA’s.

 Generally, the security is said to be bearish when the 50 SMA crosses below the 200 SMA and the security is said to be bullish when the 50 SMA crosses above the 200 SMA.